djalbat/occam-styles/README.md

 ### JuliaMono

-The `JuliaMono.zip` file can be downloaded from [here](https://github.com/cormullion/juliamono/releases).
+The `JuliaMono.zip` file can be downloaded from the releases page of the JulaMono repository on [GitHub](https://github.com/cormullion/juliamono/releases).

 Once downloaded, unzip the file: